-Please review the following information prior to developing your PSA.
+Please review all criteria prior to developing your PSA

-Open to Florida high school and college students.
-Video must be 30 or 60 seconds (TRT) or less.
+Video must be 30 or 60 seconds (TRT) or less

 Submitted projects will be judged on the following set of criteria: